Yesterday, while introducing our product to a friend, I suddenly realized something.

 What Does the Future Look Like?

-The way of working will change.
+The way we work will change.

 Before: Human → Tool → Computer.